solrac97gr/go-jwt-auth/README.md

 The hardest part for start a project for me was to chose Stack and create the initial login and integrations like logger, database, etc. So I decided to create a template with everything already working.

+All the project is based in interfaces that mean you can implement your own logic and use it in the project.
+example: you can use different database like Postgres, MySQL, etc. Just implement the interface and use it.

 ## Stack
 - Router: [Fiber 🚀](https://gofiber.io)
 - Database: [Mongo 💾](https://www.mongodb.com/docs/drivers/go/current/)